 This harvest strategy relates to the marine aquarium fish resource of WA and the fishing activities that impact this resource.
 The overall resource comprises of all species captured for marine aquarium ornamental display purposes throughout Western Australian waters, including finfish, hard coral, soft coral, tridacnid clams, Syngnathiformes (seahorses and pipefish), other invertebrates (including molluscs, crustaceans, echinoderms etc.), algae, seagrasses and 'live rock'.
 These species are targeted, to varying degrees, by the commercial, aquaculture and recreational sectors.
 The key commercial fishery that operates on a state-wide basis is the Marine Aquarium Fish Managed Fishery (MAF).
-From time to time, operators in the aquaculture sector are also permitted to collect relatively small amounts of specific marine aquarium species for broodstock purposes.
-Marine aquarium species are collected by hand while wading or diving on SCUBA or hookah.
+From time to time, operators in the aquaculture and public aquarium sector are also permitted to collect relatively small amounts of specific marine aquarium species for broodstock or public display purposes respectively.
+Marine aquarium species are primarily collected by hand while wading or diving on SCUBA or hookah.
 Fish are generally caught using hand-held nets; invertebrates are collected by hand; and live rock and corals are prised off the reef manually by hand using a metal lever.